aurelilia/gelixrs/README.md

 The code is an alpha state.
 The compiler can output native code with LLVM.

-Most of gelix's features are implmemted.
+Most of gelix's features are implemented.
 However, the compiler is not stable, and the resulting binary should not be used outside of testing.

 ### Build/Run